grafana/mimir/tools/undelete-blocks/README.md

 - A bucket with versioning enabled is assumed.
 - A deleted object can not be recovered if a noncurrent version of the object does not exist.
 - This program should ideally not be run while deletes are still occurring on the affected blocks since the undelete may race the delete.
-To prevent deletes from Mimir itself either temporarily stop the compactor component entirely or set `-compactor.blocks-retention-period`, `-compactor.disabled-tenants`, and `-compactor.partial-block-deletion-delay` (or related per-tenant limits) appropriately beforehand.
+To prevent deletes from Mimir itself either temporarily stop the compactor component entirely or set the appropriate configuration.

-## Features
+## Flags

+- `--blocks-from` (mandatory) Accepted values are `json`, `lines`, or `listing`.
+When `listing` is provided `--input-file` is ignored and object storage listings are used to discover tenants and blocks.
+- `--input-file` (optional) The file path to read when `--blocks-from` is `json` or `lines`, otherwise ignored.
+The default (`""`) assumes reading from standard input.
+- `--include-tenants` (optional) A comma separated list of what tenants to target.
+- `--exclude-tenants` (optional) A comma separated list of what tenants to ignore.
+Has precedence over `--include-tenants`.
-- See what changes would be made on object storage without actually performing them with `--dry-run`
+- `--dry-run` (optional) When set the changes that would be made to object storage are only logged rather than performed.

-- Limit which tenants are included in the undelete by specifying a comma separated list of tenants with either `--include-tenants` or `--exclude-tenants`.
-By default all tenants are included.
-If a tenant is included all blocks within that tenant are considered by default.
-- Specify exactly what blocks to restore by providing an input file with `--input-file`.
-The format is provided with `--input-file-format` and can be `json` (the default) or `lines`.
+Each supported object storage service also has an additional set of flags (see examples in [Running](##Running)).

-## Input file formats
+## Input formats

-Specifying an input file is optional, but when it is provided it must be in a supported format.

 The `json` format is a map of tenants to a list of blocks: